waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Spinner Tiles:** Force movement in a specific direction.
 Destinations must be mapped manually.
 - **Hole Tiles:** Warp tiles that lead to a lower map area.
 Often function as one-way drops.
 - **Gates (`closed_gate`/`open_gate`):** The state of these can be toggled by switches or other triggers.
-- **Alternating Doors:** A puzzle mechanic where gates open and close based on player movement or switch activation in a specific sequence.

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities